Famicoman/ia-ul-from-youtubedl/README.md

 	sudo pip install --upgrade youtube_dl

-In the directory of your choosing, download one or more videos with youtube-dl using --write-info-json
+In the directory of your choosing, download one or more videos with youtube-dl using AT MINIMUM --write-info-json Recommended Archive Team settings and info are available here, http://archiveteam.org/index.php?title=YouTube

-	youtube-dl -c --write-info-json YOUR_VIDEO_URL_HERE
+	youtube-dl --title --continue --retries 4 --write-info-json --write-description --write-thumbnail --write-annotations --all-subs --ignore-errors -f bestvideo+bestaudio/best YOUR_VIDEO_URL_HERE

 Now after this runs, drop the ia-ul-from-youtubedl script into the current directory.
 **Edit the script to use your secret and access keys from internet archive:** https://archive.org/account/s3.php